scalameta/metals/docs/editors/vim.md

 # If using Neovim
 nvim --version | head
-NVIM v0.3.7
+NVIM v0.4.3
 ```

 ## Installing yarn

 `coc.nvim` requires [Node.js](https://nodejs.org/en/download/) in order to work.
 It also uses [Yarn](https://yarnpkg.com/en/docs/install#debian-stable) to manage
-extensions but you could opt-out of it and use `vim-plug` instead for example.
+extensions but you could opt-out of it and use `vim-plug` instead.

 For convenience we recommend installing both: